Sir Robert Cotton, 1st Baronet, of Connington: Role in Parliament

-The Society of Antiquaries
+Society of Antiquaries

 Cotton reunited with his former schoolmaster William Camden in the late 1580s as an early member of the Society of Antiquaries.
 Camden was one of the greatest early antiquarians, whose 1586 work Britannia was a chorographical (topographical and historical) survey of Britain.

 Cotton exerted little influence in the society until after his father's death in 1592.
 In 1593, he was resident at the family seat of Conington Castle, which he rebuilt.
 He returned to London in 1598 and revived the Society and petitioned for a permanent academy for antiquarian studies, suggesting that Cotton's collection of manuscripts be combined with the Queen's library to form a national library.
 The plan did not receive royal approval.

 The discussion of the Society in the summer of 1600 focused on ancient burial customs, probably the result of a recent visit to Hadrian's Wall by Camden and Cotton during which they collected Roman coins, monuments and fossils.
 The trip appears to have initiated Cotton's interest in Roman artefacts.
 The antiquarians Reginald Bainbridge and Lord William Howard offered Cotton Roman stones while the Essex antiquarian John Barkham arranged to send him Roman relics.

-Cotton's antiquarian studies influenced many people of his time and he was often looked to by other antiquarians for ideas.
+Cotton's antiquarian studies influenced many people of his time and he was often sought after by other antiquarians for ideas.
 Below is a letter written by fellow antiquarian Roger Dodsworth to Cotton:

 The last recorded meeting of the Society of Antiquaries was in 1607.
 Cotton, however, continued collecting.